Set list

 A set list, or setlist, is typically a handwritten or printed document created as an ordered list of songs, jokes, stories and other elements an artist intends to present during a specific performance.

-A setlist can be made of nearly any material that can be written or printed on, but are most commonly paper, cardboard or cardstock.
-They are also often laminated, especially for outdoor venues.
-The setlist is usually taped onto the stage where the musicians can see it, or to equipment such as a monitor or amplifier.

 Artists and bands use setlists for a variety of reasons beyond the mere order of performance events.
 They are often used to help create the set's overall mood by establishing a memorable sense of range and variety in tone, tempo and dynamics between songs.

 They are also used to create sets for specific audiences and locations.
 An increasingly common application is the use of technologies such as instant polling on social media and websites, where fans can choose material to be performed.

 Many performers also craft their playlists to highlight other elements of their shows, such as visual ambiance, choreography, or to refer to specific albums or phases of their careers.

-Music fans also refer to the setlist in the non-physical sense of what a performing artist chooses to play.
-Many artists use the same list for every performance on a concert tour.
-Others prefer to vary their lists during a tours, either for the benefit of fans who attend multiple performances or to avoid a sense of monotony among the musicians.
-The Grateful Dead was known for never playing the same setlist twice.
-Some such artists have predetermined "slots" in an otherwise mostly fixed show where different songs can be inserted.
-Some artists even state that the same song will not be played at two shows in a row; and still others, such as Van Morrison, use no predetermined list at all.